 Buyers must beware of forward sales that look like forward funding agreements.
 A forward sale is a viable transaction structure, but it doesn’t offer the tax benefits afforded by a forward funding agreement.
 An experienced property solicitor will be able to help you to establish whether a forward funding agreement is going to be the most appropriate and beneficial structure for your transaction.

-It’s worth bearing mind some forward funding agreements hit problems when developers default on their commitments, so it is important to have contingency plans in place for such eventualities.
+It’s worth bearing in mind some forward funding agreements hit problems when developers default on their commitments, so it is important to have contingency plans in place.

 What are the pitfalls of forward funding for developers?